LiPtP0000/LiPtP0000.github.io/_posts/2024-09-28-tongxinwang-chapter-two.md

 Now let's go through each part in detail.
 ## Terminal

+{: .box-note}
 Terminal is the *end point* of the communication network.
 For example, a cell phone, a computer, a printer, etc. are all terminals.

 In the terminal, there are two main **services**:
-1. Information Service
-2. Network Service
+1. Information Service (Terminal Service): Provided on the terminal, such as text messaging, email, voice messaging, etc. It is based on the **Network Service** (Bearer Service) provided by the network.

+2. Network Service (Bearer Service): Data transfer from one place to another provided by *the network*, usually via UNI (User Network Interface).

 -----------